Unstructured-IO/unstructured-python-client/README.md

 #### Splitting PDF by pages

-In order to speed up processing of long PDF files, set `split_pdf_page=True`.
-It will cause the PDF to be split page-by-page at client side, before sending to API, and combining individual responses as single result.
+In order to speed up processing of long PDF files, `split_pdf_page=True` by default.
+It will cause the PDF to be split at client side, before sending to API, and combining individual responses as single result.
 This will work only for PDF files, so don't set it for other filetypes.
+The splitting behavior can be disabled by setting `split_pdf_page=False`.

 Warning: this feature causes the `parent_id` metadata generation in elements to be disabled, as that requires having context of multiple pages.

-The amount of workers that will be used for sending individual pdf pages, is controlled by `split_pdf_concurrency_level`.
-By default it equals to 5.
+The amount of workers utilized for splitting PDFs is dictated by the `split_pdf_concurrency_level` parameter, with a default of 5 and a maximum of 15 to keep resource usage and costs in check.
-It can't be more than 15, to avoid too high resource usage and costs.
+The size of each batch of pages (ranging from 2 to 20), is internally determined based on the concurrency level and the total number of pages in the document.

 <!-- No SDK Example Usage -->
 <!-- No SDK Available Operations -->